themrmax/comics/README.md

 # Comic book auction notification app
-This is the backend REST API to an app for an ongoing comic book auction.
+This is the backend REST API to an app for notifying subscribers about items added or removed from a comic book auction.
 It uses `http4s` for the webserver, and MongoDB for the database.

 ## Installation